stefanionescu/yap-orpheus-tts-api/README.md

 ### Quantization Strategy
 - **Weights**: INT4-AWQ (4x compression, ~2% quality loss)
-- **KV Cache**: INT8 (2x compression, ~0.5% quality loss)
+- **KV Cache**: INT8 (2x compression, ~0.5% quality loss, **critical for high concurrency**)
 - **Activations**: FP16 (no quantization - preserves quality)

 ### Why This Works for TTS
 TTS models generate discrete audio codes where activation precision is critical.
-Weight-only quantization (INT4-AWQ) compresses the model without degrading the forward pass quality, while INT8 KV cache reduces memory footprint for concurrent users.
+Weight-only quantization (INT4-AWQ) compresses the model without degrading the forward pass quality, while **INT8 KV cache is essential for high-concurrency performance** - it doubles the number of concurrent users the GPU can handle by reducing KV cache memory from 16-bit to 8-bit.

+**Avoid**:
-**Avoid**: Full quantization (W8A8 SmoothQuant) destroys TTS quality by quantizing activations.
+- Full quantization (W8A8 SmoothQuant) destroys TTS quality by quantizing activations
+- FP8 quantization (A100 doesn't support FP8 instructions)

 ## Client Usage